arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ## Conclusion

-Typically, when working in Kotlin you should prefer working with _nullable types_ over `Option` as it is more idiomatic.
+Typically, when working in Kotlin, you should prefer working with _nullable types_ over `Option` as it is more idiomatic.
-However, when writing generic code we sometimes need `Option` to avoid the _nested nullability_ issue.
-Or when working with libraries that don't support _null values_ such as Project Reactor or RxJava.
+However, when writing generic code, we sometimes need `Option` to avoid the _nested nullability_ issues, or when working with libraries that don't support _null values_ such as Project Reactor or RxJava.

 Arrow offers a neat DSL to work with `Option` and _nullable types_ in an imperative way, which makes it easy to work with them both in a functional way.
-They seamlessly integrate with each other, so you can use whatever you need and prefer when you need it.
+They seamlessly integrate, so you can use whatever you need and prefer when you need it.